Surgical weight loss in Manchester, New Hampshire

 Gastric sleeve surgery

 A gastric sleeve, or sleeve gastrectomy, entails removing around three-quarters of your stomach.
 During this procedure, the surgeon will create a sleeve-shaped stomach about the size of a small banana.
-This may significantly reduce your stomach capacity, while maintaining the nutritional absorptive capabilities of your small intestine.
+This may significantly reduce your stomach capacity, while ensuring your small intestine still absorbs nutrients.

 Laparoscopic adjustable gastric banding (LAGB)

-LAGB offers an adjustable silicone band that is surgically inserted and placed like a belt around the upper part of the stomach.
+LAGB offers an adjustable silicone band that is surgically inserted and placed around the upper part of the stomach, like a belt.
 The band reduces your stomach capacity and restricts the amount of food you’re able to eat at one time.
 As a result, you may feel full sooner and stay full longer.

 Weight loss surgery support groups